 To request data, please complete the Natural Heritage Program Data Request Form and include the following information:

 - Name and address of user or organization

 - Project description with information on the type of data needed

-- Precise project location information such as Quadname and Township, Range, & Section (or latitude & longitude if available)
+- Precise project location information such as Quad name and Township, Range, & Section and latitude & longitude.

 - Copy of USGS topographic map with exact boundaries of the area of concern

 - Explanation of how the information will be used